CloudLabs-Samples/EduLabs/Security-ISV/Fortinet/02-Accessing the FortiGate Dashboard.md

     ![](../images/image_400.png)

-2. Connect to the webserver host via the CLI Console by copying the following command and password in the console.
+2. Connect to the webserver host via the CLI Console by copying the following command & password in the console.
+Click ENTER on your keyboard for executing the commands.

-    * **exec ssh labuser@10.0.3.4**
+    * **exec ssh labuser@10.0.3.4**<copy>
     * **labuser@10.0.3.4's password**:  <inject key="AdminPassword"></inject>

     ![](../images/image_401.png)